seedhartha/kotorblender/README.md

 ## Compatibility

-Known to work with Blender 2.93 and 3.2.
+Known to work with Blender versions ranging from 2.93 to 4.0.

 ## License